 - Frozen sperm is a solution to treat infertility and if there are fears about the quality of sperm.
 From a technical point of view, there are no time limits when it comes to frozen sperm.
 However, if the quality of this sperm is low, then an ICSI offers higher chances for successful fertilization.

 - You have had traditional IVF procedures in the past and experienced difficulties with them.

 From the list above, you can see that 4 out of 5 reasons mentioned are directly connected with different types of male infertility.
 At the same time, an intracytoplasmic sperm injection (ICSI) can be useful in case you have tried IVF before and had little or no success with in vitro fertilization program.

 Sometimes, patients insist on having an intracytoplasmic sperm injection (ICSI) already during the first treatment cycle.
 The most common reason for this decision is to increase fertilization chances.
 Affordable and logical as it may seem, this step is not always necessary.
 To learn whether you as a couple would benefit from an intracytoplasmic sperm injection (ICSI), consult your doctor and only they make the final decision.

 Intracytoplasmic Sperm Injection Success Rate

 After the proof of its success back in 1992 with the first baby born by ICSI, the injection of sperm in an egg revolutionized the male infertility treatment.
-Already in the early 1990s, the success rate of an intracytoplasmic sperm injection was considerably high.
+Already in the early 1990s, the success rate of an ICSI was considerably high.

 As you can find in this study from 1993 on fertilization and implantation rates of intracytoplasmic sperm injection, 35% of clinical pregnancies take place per cycle.
 The same research shows that more than 80% of couples suffering from severe male infertility had embryos transferred.
 These numbers speak for themselves, don’t they?